gradsflow/gradsflow-automl/README.md

 ```sh
 pip install git+https://github.com/gradsflow/gradsflow@main
 ```

-## About GradsFlow

-!!! attention
-    🚨 GradsFlow is changing fast.
-There will be a lot of breaking changes until we reach `0.1.0`.
-    Feel free to give your feedback by creating an issue or join our [Slack](https://join.slack.com/t/gradsflow/shared_invite/zt-ulc0m0ef-xstzyowuTgYceVmFbJlBmg) group.

-GradsFlow is an open-source AutoML Library based on PyTorch.
-Our goal is to democratize AI and make it available to everyone.

-It can automatically build & train Deep Learning Models for different tasks on your laptop or to a remote cluster directly from your laptop.
-It provides a powerful and easy-to-extend [Model Training API](https://docs.gradsflow.com/en/latest/gradsflow/models/model/) that can be used to train almost any PyTorch model.
-Though GradsFlow has its own Model Training API it also supports [PyTorch Lightning Flash](https://lightning-flash.readthedocs.io/en/latest) to provide more rich features across different tasks.

-!!! info
-    Gradsflow is built for both *beginners* and *experts*! `AutoTasks` provides zero-code AutoML while `Model` and `Tuner` provides custom model training and Hyperparameter optimization.

 ### Automatic Model Building and Training
 Are you a beginner or from non Machine Learning background?
 This section is for you.
 Gradsflow `AutoTask` provides